What Vegans Cannot Eat

 2. Dairy Products

-Dairy products, including milk, cheese, yogurt, and butter, hold a significant place in the diets of many, but they are unequivocally excluded from the vegan plate.
+Dairy products, including milk, cheese, yogurt, and butter, are important in many people's diets but are unequivocally excluded from the vegan plate.

 Dairy cows endure cycles of pregnancy, milking, and separation from their calves, leading to a life of stress and confinement.